-Enzymes are specialized proteins that act as catalysts in biological reactions.
+Enzymes are unique proteins that act as catalysts in biological reactions.
 They play a crucial role in speeding up chemical reactions within cells without being consumed or altered in the process.
 Enzymes are involved in various metabolic pathways and are essential for the proper functioning of biological systems.

 Enzyme activity can be influenced by various factors, including temperature, pH, substrate concentration, and the presence of inhibitors or activators.
 Each enzyme has an optimal range of conditions in which it functions most efficiently.